Geometry of hyperfields: Algebraic geometry over hyperrings

-\begin{rmk} We remark that, in \cite{lorscheid2015scheme}, Lorscheid implements fine Zariski topology to ordered blue schemes to recast Berkovich analytification topologically.
-Also, a similar idea is considered by J.~Giansiracusa and N.~Giansiracusa in \cite{giansiracusa2014universal} for the same purpose as Lorscheid, but with tropical schemes. \end{rmk}
+\begin{rmk} We remark that, in \cite{lorscheid2015scheme}, Lorscheid implements the fine topology to ordered blue schemes to recast Berkovich analytification topologically.
+Also, a similar idea is considered by J.~Giansiracusa and N.~Giansiracusa in \cite{giansiracusa2014universal} based on their previous work \cite{noah} for the same purpose as Lorscheid, but with tropical schemes.
+To be a bit more precise, Giansiracusa-Giansiracusa show in \cite{giansiracusa2014universal} that the Berkovich analytification $X^{\textrm{an}}$ is homeomorphic to the space $\Trop(X)(\mathbb{R}_{max})$ of rational points of the universal scheme-theoretic tropicalization $\Trop(X)$ over the tropical semifield $\mathbb{R}_{max}$ endowed with the strong Zariski topology (\cite[Definition 3.4.1]{giansiracusa2014universal}). \end{rmk}